Case Note – MG v Commissioner of Police [2024] QDC 72

 What happens after I contact Murray Torcetti Lawyers about my court date but before the conference to meet my lawyer?

 We understand that being charged with an offence and having to come to court can be an overwhelming experience, and it's natural to have questions and concerns during this time.
-If you have been really proactive and made contact with us, we may not book a conference with you until closer to the court date, and you might be asking why your lawyer has not been in touch sooner.
+If you have been really proactive and made contact with us, we may not book a conference with you until closer to the first court date, and you might be asking why your lawyer has not been in touch sooner?

 (Rest assured, you can still contact us before the conference if you have any questions)